This is episode #23 in a series examining modern CSS solutions to problems I've been solving over the last 14+ years of being a frontend developer.

 border-radius.
 It happens to use the same style values as border so you can achieve a similar look.

 Hey there!
-Early bird registration is available for my upcoming July workshop with Smashing Conference - Level-Up With Modern CSS
+Register for my CSS workshop in July with Smashing Conference: Level-Up With Modern CSS

 box-shadow Syntax and Usage#